Fort Lauderdale Probation Violation Attorney

 What are the Common Penalties for a Probation Violation Conviction?

 In Florida, a probation violation is a criminal offense.
-The penalties for a probation violation conviction vary depending on the severity of the offense but can range from an extension of community service time to jail time.
+The penalties for a probation violation conviction vary depending on the severity of the offense, but can range from an extension of community service time to jail time.

 The most common penalties for a probation violation in Florida are:

 - A fine: The court can order the probationer to pay a fine as part of his or her sentence.
-The amount of the fine will be decided by the judge and will take into account the severity of the offense and the probationer’s ability to pay.
+The amount of the fine will be decided by the judge and will take into account the severity of the offense and the probationer’s ability to pay

-- An extension of community service: The court may order the probationer to complete additional hours of community service as part of his or her sentence.
+- An extension of community service: The court may order the probationer to complete additional hours of community service as part of his or her sentence

 - House arrest: House arrest can be detrimental to the probationer’s job and family life.
-The court may order the probationer to remain in his or her home for a set period of time as part of the sentence.
+The court may order the probationer to remain in his or her home for a set period of time as part of the sentence

-If you have been accused of violating your probation, it is important to contact an experienced criminal defense attorney immediately.
+If you have been accused of violating your probation, it is important to contact an experienced attorney immediately.
 A probation violation attorney in Fort Lauderdale can help you understand the charges against you and defend you during your probation violation hearing.

 How Can a Probation Violation Lawyer Defend Me?